 "FOR HP" Indicator

 These animations are loaded in VRAM after entering a dungeon, along with all the other Pokémon shadows.
-There are three size of shadow in the game, but when standing on water, only the big ones are used regardless of the size of the respective shadow when on ground.
-Also, these seems to be early design if compared to the used ones.
+There are three sizes of shadow in the game, but when standing on water, only the big ones are used regardless of the size of the respective shadow when on the ground.
+Also, these seem to be early designs when compared to the used ones.

 Found Only in ROM

-These graphics are present only in the ROM, with no known use in the game, thus they are probably represented with wrong palettes.
+These graphics are present only in the ROM, with no known use in the game; thus, they are probably represented with incorrect palettes.